A note on what we’re not

 There will be times you’ll learn EVERYTHING after a fuck up, but there’ll be times you won’t learn that much.
 Sometimes you fail for no reason at all, and sometimes without anything you could have done differently.

 A student failing a test can get a lesson as meaningful as an entrepreneur failing a startup, as we’ve said, it’s all about context.
 Most of the time, meaningful lessons come after some time has passed, and after taking a moment to reflect.

 We don’t celebrate the failure, we celebrate the resilience.

 This is probably the most important one.
 Sometimes what we do gets misconstrued, and people think that we’re celebrating the failure itself, or even worse, we worship it.
 If you’re in this camp, then we’re about to blow your mind:

 We don’t worship failure, and we don’t want you to fail.

-Le gasp!
-Cue the dramatic music.
-What we’re doing when we do Fuckup Nights is trying to understand the failure, to see what we can learn from it, and ultimately, celebrate the resiliency of the people who have failed and lived to tell the tale.
+What we’re doing when we do Fuckup Nights is trying to understand the failure, to see what we can learn from it, and ultimately, celebrate the resilience of the people who have failed and lived to tell the tale.